aerospike-community/amc/Configuration.md

 description: Learn how to configure the Aerospike Management Console.
 ---

-## AMC Configuration
-AMC uses a single configuration file located at /etc/amc/amc.conf .
+AMC uses a single configuration file located at /etc/amc/amc.conf.
 The configuration file follows the  [TOML](https://github.com/toml-lang/toml) syntax.

 The configuration is divided into six contexts.